department-of-veterans-affairs/caseflow/PULL_REQUEST_TEMPLATE.md

 #### Auditing
 - [ ] Are user actions being logged for audit purposes?
 - [ ] Are changes to critical data being tracked ?
-- [ ] Are logs being securely stored and protected from tampering?
+- [ ] Are logs being securely stored and protected from tampering or exposing protected data?

 #### Error Handling
 - [ ] Are errors being caught and handled gracefully?